morancj/archiso/README.md

 - [`sudo`](https://www.sudo.ws/) and
 [`polkit`](https://gitlab.freedesktop.org/polkit/polkit/)
 rules for `livecd` user
-- New boot option to user 25% of RAM for root partition
+- New boot option to use 25% of RAM for root partition

 ### Comparing with upstream